aatherton2024/Visualization-Projects/README.md

 # Visualization-Projects

-This is a backtracking visualization project for the Leet Code questions N-Queens
+This repository contains backtracking visualization to the algorithmic solutions to:
+1. Solving a sudoku puzzle
+2. Solving the LeetCode NQueens question

-The program is written in java and utilizes the swing tool to create a graphical user interface
+All programs are written in java and utilize the swing tool to create a graphical user interface

+SolveSudoku.java:
-Running the program from the command line will result in a series of instructions being printed out regarding bounds for input board dimensions
+Running program from command line will open GUI and solve out.
+Additionally the puzzle before and after will be printed out to the terminal.

-To properly observe how the backtracking function operates, it is recommended to input an integer between 6 and 12

-If the user inputs a number below one or above 20, the program will run on as a regular size chess board with width and height 8
+NQueens.java:
+Running program from command line will print out a set of basic instructions and prompt the user to input an integer.
+This integer, n, will set the nxn dimensions of the "chess" board and will dictate the number of queens that must fit on the board.
+The program will then launch into a separate visual window similar to SolveSudoku and will print out final solution.
+The user should input a positive integer in range [4, 20] else program will override and run with n being 8.